PL97/TTL/index.md

    3. Fine-tuning truncated version of DCNNs is especially significant in the data-poor regime in our experiment.

-In what follows, we briefly introduce our findings.
+In what follows, we briefly introduce our research and findings.

 ### Both ROC and PRC should be used to evaluate classifier performance in MIC